A Nazi Controversy Deep in the Solar System

 “I think New Horizons is an example, one of the best examples, in our time of raw exploration, and the term Ultima Thule—which is very old, many centuries old, possibly over 1,000 years old—is a wonderful meme for exploration,” Stern said at a press conference after the flyby.
 “And that’s why we chose it.
 And I would say that just because some bad guys once liked the term, we’re not going to let them hijack it.”

 In the scientific community, Ultima Thule is officially called (486958) 2014 MU69, a designation generated from standard naming practices for distant space objects.
 A small, icy object 4 billion miles from Earth, it is shaped like a snowman and flat as a pancake, with a rich texture and no atmosphere.
 After NASA selected it as a flyby target, the agency decided to give the object a spicier nickname and asked the public to send nominations online and vote.
 NASA does this pretty often, for all sorts of targets and missions.

-“Nomenclature is an important way of communicating from scientists to the non-scientific public, and how we choose names, what we choose to name, is a sign of what we think is important or interesting or exciting,” says Keith Noll, a planetary astronomer at NASA.
+“Nomenclature is an important way of communicating from scientists to the nonscientific public, and how we choose names, what we choose to name, is a sign of what we think is important or interesting or exciting,” says Keith Noll, a planetary astronomer at NASA.

 Ultima Thule placed seventh.
-(Mjölnir, the hammer of the mythical god Thor was first; I blame Thor: Ragnarok for this, which premiered a month before the poll opened, in 2017.)
+(Mjölnir, the hammer of the mythical god Thor, was first; I blame Thor: Ragnarok, which premiered a month before the poll opened in 2017, for this.)
 “I had never heard the term Ultima Thule before we had our naming campaign,” Mark Showalter, a planetary astronomer at the SETI Institute and the New Horizons scientist who led the process, told Newsweek last year.

 Showalter uncovered the Nazi associations as he went through the list, Bartels reported.
-But he and other scientists liked the original meaning of Ultima Thule, and it seems that the term’s long, dreamlike history outweighed the more recent, troubling connotations. “‘Beyond the limits of the known world’—that’s such a beautiful metaphor for what we’re doing this year,” he said.
+But he and other scientists liked the original meaning of Ultima Thule, and it seems that the term’s long, dreamlike history outweighed the more recent, troubling connotations. “‘Beyond the limits of the known world’—that’s such a beautiful metaphor for what we’re doing this year,” he said to Newsweek.
 (Showalter did not respond to requests for an interview.)

 And so NASA ran with the name, promoting it on social media and merchandise.
 Journalists (myself included) adopted it, too; after all, Ultima Thule is far more approachable than something that reads like a SKU code.
 Meanwhile, many scientists, on the New Horizons team and elsewhere, referred to the object exclusively as MU69.
 They knew that someday, MU69 would get a real name, arbitrated and approved by an international organization responsible for naming objects in the universe, from little asteroids to big stars.